prakashinfotech/sis-code-challenge/README.md

 employee monthly expense submissions going-forward.

 What your web-based application must do:
-    - Your app must accept (via a form) a pipe-separated file with the following columns: date, category, employee name, employee address, expense description, pre-tax amount, tax name, and tax amount.
+    - Your app must accept (via a form) a pipe-separated file with the following columns: date, category, employee name, employee address, expense description, pre-tax amount and tax amount.

     - You can make the following assumptions:
         i.
 Columns will always be in that order.